Max Weber: First World War and political involvement

-After the war ended, Weber unsuccessfully ran for a seat in the Weimar National Assembly in January 1919 as a member of the liberal German Democratic Party, which he had co-founded.
-He also advised the National Assembly in its drafting of the Weimar Constitution.
-While campaigning for his party, Weber critiqued the left and complained about Karl Liebknecht and Rosa Luxemburg who led the leftist Spartacus League.
-He regarded the German Revolution of 1918–1919 as responsible for Germany's inability to contest Poland's claims on its eastern territories.
-His opposition to the revolution may have prevented Friedrich Ebert, the new president of Germany and a member of the Social Democratic Party, from appointing him as a minister or ambassador.
+After the war, Weber unsuccessfully ran for a Weimar National Assembly seat in January 1919 for the liberal German Democratic Party, which he had co-founded.
+He also advised the National Assembly's drafting of the Weimar Constitution.
+While campaigning, Weber critiqued the left and criticised the leftist Spartacus League's leaders, Karl Liebknecht and Rosa Luxemburg.
+He thought that the German Revolution of 1918–1919 prevented Germany from contesting Poland's claims on its eastern territories.
+His opposition to the revolution may have prevented Friedrich Ebert, the new Social Democratic Party president of Germany, from appointing him as a minister or ambassador.
 Weber also criticized the Treaty of Versailles, which he believed unjustly assigned war guilt to Germany.
 Instead, he believed that many countries were guilty, not just Germany.
-In making this case, Weber argued that Russia was the only great power that actually desired the war.
-He also regarded Germany as not having been culpable for invading Belgium.
-Overall, Weber's political efforts were unsuccessful, with the exception of his support for a democratically elected and strong presidency.
+Weber argued that Russia was the only great power that desired the war.
+Overall, Weber's political efforts were unsuccessful, other than supporting a democratically elected and strong presidency.
 On 28 January 1919, after his electoral defeat, Weber delivered a lecture titled "Politics as a Vocation", which discussed politics.
 It was prompted by the early Weimar Republic's political turmoil and was requested by the Free Student Youth.
-Shortly before he left to join the Versailles delegation on 13 May 1919, Weber used his connections with the German National People's Party's deputies to meet with Erich Ludendorff and spent several hours unsuccessfully trying to convince him to surrender himself to the Allies.
+Shortly before joining the Versailles delegation on 13 May 1919, Weber used his connections with the German National People's Party's deputies to meet Erich Ludendorff and spent several hours unsuccessfully convincing him to surrender himself to the Allies.